Updated August 1, 2017.

 What I thought was a simple task, developing baking recipes using a gluten free version similar to Bisquick™, turned out to be an arduous quest fraught with failure upon gluten free baking failure.

-The grocery money I spent on ready-made baking mixes literally turned into dust in the wind.
+The grocery money I spent on ready-made gluten free baking mixes literally turned into dust in the wind.
 Products crumbled upon touch and tasted like a mouth full of sand.

 Solving the mystery of the perfect mix recipe became a singular mission.